jabreity/checkdns/README.md

 It is important to note, each pass bears no overall similarity betwen passes.

 This is how you can tell my code for my employers was written by hand.

+It is interesting to note, it got worse with GPT-4, much of the functionality doesn't work.